DubiousCactus/fever/README.md

     functions).
     c.
 Handle loops in a smart way!
 Aggregate results when possible, save to disk, or opt in for a given strategy?
-2. Handle multiprocessing for PyTorch dataloaders.
+2. (TODO) Handle multiprocessing for PyTorch dataloaders.
 3. Have a more flexible API that lets us do more things:
     a.
 Define the scope of hot reloading for a given "root callable".
     b.
 Allow to hang on exception.
     c.
 Allow saving a whole execution graph on disk, letting us replay for debugging step by step and rewinding, and letting us hot-reload on a "playthrough" file.
-4. Handling GPU computation???? (no idea what/how/why yet).
+4. (TODO) Handling GPU computation???? (no idea what/how/why yet).

+## Roadmap

+- [x] v0.0.1: Basic proof of concept for hot code reloading only callables that changed on disk
+- [x] v0.0.2: Demonstrate the PoC on one of my complex projects (matchbox)
+- [x] v0.0.3: Implement a reliable and unit-tested import hook mechanism
+- [ ] v0.0.4: Implement a reliable and unit-tested hot reloading mechanism
+- [ ] v0.0.5: Add interface to file watcher to trigger reload events
+- [ ] v0.0.6: Implement smart caching PoC
+- [ ] v0.0.7: Implement a reliable and Unit-tested smart caching mechanism
+- [ ] v0.0.8:
+- [ ] v0.0.9: PDB++ TUI integration + flexible API
+- [ ] v0.1.0: Hot code reloading system with smart caching and PDB++ TUI